mcc-prior-art/mcc-layer/README.md

 This record is preserved as a third-party public signal, not as endorsement, certification, partnership, customer validation, or production approval.

-**Evidence:** Screenshot archived in repository at `proof/screenshot.png`,
+**Evidence:** Screenshot archived in repository: [`proof/screenshot.png`](https://github.com/mcc-prior-art/mcc-layer/blob/main/proof/screenshot.png)
-committed April 2026 — public timestamp on GitHub.
+Committed April 2026 — public timestamp on GitHub.

 ---